hlysine/readable-regexp/README.md

 </details>

-### Flexibility and Conciseness
+### 📐 Flexible and Concise

-Readability is important, but conciseness is also equally important.
-This is why readable-regexp offers multiple shorthands and alternative syntax which you can adopt if you prefer.
+Multiple shorthands and syntax options

 <details>
   <summary>Click to see examples</summary>